LibrariesHacked/schema-librarydata/docs/membership.md

 | --------------- | ---------- | --------- | ------- |
 | Bristol City Council | 2018-10-23 | E01014486 | 557 |

-This shows that there were 557 library members in [LSOA area E01014486](https://mapit.mysociety.org/area/115005.html), which is St Agnes in Bristol.
+This shows that there were 557 library members in [LSOA area E01014486](https://mapit.mysociety.org/area/115005.html) (St Agnes in Bristol).
 Looking at other data sources, the area is ranked 3,573 out of 32,844 for deprivation in England, which puts it in the 20% most deprived neighbourhoods.
 The population of the area was estimated in mid-2018 to be 2,435, so we can estimate a library membership of about 25% in that area.

-Mapping and analysing this data provides many local uses such as seeing why certain areas don't use the library, looking at the particular needs of existing members, etc. Nationally, if we had detailed library membership data, that would become a dataset that would be of use for other agencies, such as those looking at digital exclusion, or use of public services.
+Analysing this data provides many local uses such as seeing why certain areas don't use the library, looking at the particular needs of existing members, etc.

 The map on [librarieswest.github.io](https://librarieswest.github.io/map/) shows detailed membership data for all services in Libraries West in 2018.